Armadill0/harbour-tasklist/README.md

 - remorse items for all necessary actions (e.x. delete tasks/lists)
     - configurable remorse item times
 - multiple languages supported (depending on system language), for more information see below
+- app can be started to background, in list view or to default list by setting

 Internationalization
 ================